Table of Contents

 - Silence notifications

-But only enter the virtual room shortly before the scheduled time.
+But only enter the video call / virtual conference room a few minutes before the scheduled time.
 Joining too early can create awkwardness.

 What About Phone Interviews?